 - a.
-Test of English as a Foreign Language (TOEFL): if the test is taken in paper format, overall 580 and 5 in Test of Written English; if the test is taken in the computer-based format, overall 237 and 5 in essay writing; if the test is taken in internet format, 93 overall and at least 22 in each of the speaking and writing sections; - b.
+Test of English as a Foreign Language (TOEFL): if the test is taken in paper format, overall 580 and 5 in Test of Written English; if the test is taken in internet format, 93 overall and at least 22 in each of the speaking and writing sections; - b.
 International ESL-Academic Preparation Level 60 (Advanced) offered by the School of Continuing Studies at the University of Toronto.
-Required score: B; - c.
-International English Language Testing System (IELTS).
-Required score: 7.0; - d.
-A college basic degree director may in compelling cases use other evidence to determine English fluency.
-Other tests and minimum results recognized by the School of Graduate Studies at the University of Toronto - (http://www.gradschool.utoronto.ca/Admission Requirements/English Facility Requirement.htm#3) may serve as a guide.
+Required score: B;